Rangers vs. Astros Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has recorded 81 hits with 16 doubles, 20 home runs and 32 walks.
-He has driven in 66 runs with six stolen bases.
+- Adolis Garcia has 82 hits with 17 doubles, 20 home runs, 32 walks and 66 RBI.
+He's also stolen six bases.

-- Garcia takes a four-game streak with at least one hit into this contest.
-In his last five games he is batting .273 with a double, three home runs, a walk and six RBI.
+- Garcia has picked up at least one hit in five games in a row.
+During his last five outings he is batting .333 with two doubles, three home runs, a walk and six RBI.

 Garcia Recent Games